ShaheenHossain/eagle-12.1/doc/howtos/profilecode.rst

 Tracing code execution
 ======================

-Instead of sending the SIGQUIT signal to an Eagle ERP process often enough, to check where the processes are performing worse than expected, we can use the pyflame tool to do it for us.
+Instead of sending the SIGQUIT signal to an Eagle process often enough, to check where the processes are performing worse than expected, we can use the pyflame tool to do it for us.